robertz/kdfe-ssg/posts/2024/05/the-law-of-unintended-consequences.md

 <br>

-Next the `renderTemplate()` needs to be modified to process files with `html` extension to be post-processed by jSoup and just render other template types.
+Next the `renderTemplate()` needs to be modified so files with `html` extension will be post-processed by jSoup and just render other template types.
 I have added a check to see if `prc.fileExt` is `html`, if so it will get processed through jSoup, other `prc.fileExt` types are ignored and returned as-is.

 Also, right above the `return` you will notice I have added a check to see if `renderedContent` is XML.
 This will catch instances where file extension was not specified in the permalink, but it is returning XML content.
 If so, it will update `prc.fileExt` to `xml`.